 We dive in with the big question, what is Talk2 Media and Events’ vision for the Asia Pacific Incentives and Meetings Event?

-“I suppose it’s easy to say, ‘to take it back to its former glory…a bit trite really,” says Pierce, settling in for an insightful look at their already stated goal of of making changes to the hosted buyer program and addressing everything from change expectations to how technology might be able to deliver a better outcome for stakeholders.
+“I suppose it’s easy to say, ‘to take it back to its former glory…a bit trite really,” says Pearce, settling in for an insightful look at their already stated goal of of making changes to the hosted buyer program and addressing everything from change expectations to how technology might be able to deliver a better outcome for stakeholders.

-While acknowledging the show is smaller than it used to be – and it goes without saying, what it could be in the future (ASE Editor Trevor Connell reflects the views of many attendees when referring to it as the “ever-shrinking AIME”) – Pierce is quick to give credit where it’s due in terms of Reed’s last show.
+While acknowledging the show is smaller than it used to be – and it goes without saying, what it could be in the future (ASE Editor Trevor Connell reflects the views of many attendees when referring to it as the “ever-shrinking AIME”) – Pearce is quick to give credit where it’s due in terms of Reed’s last show.

 “I think they’ve done a good job with the show this year.
 It would be very easy to walk away – they didn’t, they carried on delivering and it shows that they take the market sectors they work in responsibly,” he says.